Genaro Magsaysay

 Genaro del Fierro Magsaysay (19 September 1924 – 25 December 1978) was a Filipino lawyer and politician.

 Early life and education

 He was born in Castillejos, Zambales on 19 September 1924 to Exequiel Magsaysay y de los Santos and Perfecta del Fierro y Quimson.
+He pursued his undergraduate studies in the University of the Philippines.
+There, he became a member of the Alpha Phi Beta Fraternity.
 Magsaysay earned a bachelor's degree in law from the Ateneo de Manila University.

 Political career

 He ran in his first national level election in 1957 under the Nacionalista Party banner, shortly after the death of his elder brother, President Ramon Magsaysay.
 Genaro Magsaysay served in the House of Representatives, representing Zambales Lone District until 1959, when he contested his first Senate election.
 He won reelection to the Senate in 1965 and served a second six-year term.

 In 1969, Sergio Osmeña Jr. and Genaro Magsaysay formed the Liberal Party presidential ticket, losing to incumbent Ferdinand Marcos.
 Afterwards, Magsaysay represented the Liberal Party in the Senate from 1971 to 1972.
 During his 1971 senatorial campaign, Magsaysay was injured by two grenade explosions while attending a political rally in Manila, as were fellow politicians Ramon Bagatsing, Eva Estrada Kalaw, Eddie Ilarde, Ramon Mitra Jr., and John Henry Osmeña.
 Over the course of his legislative career, Magsaysay was active in infrastructure and social service initiatives.
 Described by writer Yen Makabenta as "no talk, no mistake," Magsaysay did not often engage in oration or parliamentary debate.